RachidatouOuattara/HAH913E-2024-physical-activity-analysis/Results/readme.md

-This folder contains the raw data files for the project.
+this file contains the results of the project